Miles Koules: International play

 While playing at St. Mary's, Koules was named to the U.S. Under-17 Select Team to compete in the 2010 Five Nations tournament.
 Koules scored his first goal of the tournament on August 18, 2010, in a 5–3 win over Team Czech Republic.

 He helped lead Team USA to the 2010 Under-17 Four Nations Cup with seven points in four games.

 He won a silver medal with Team USA at the 2011 World U-17 Hockey Challenge.

+He is slated to play for Greece in the upcoming Amerigol LATAM Cup.

+Business career

+Koules partnered with his father Oren Koules in 2022 to form the film production company Koulest Productions.

+Filmography

 Personal life

 Koules is the son of talent agent Risa Shapiro and entrepreneur Oren Koules.
 Koules and Shapiro separated in 2005 and eventually divorced in 2007.
 Oren remarried in 2008 and as a result, Miles has two younger half sisters.

-His father Oren Koules was the franchise owner of the Tampa Bay Lightning from 2008–2010 and served as a producer on "Two and a Half Men" and the Saw horror franchise.